 The Red Cross needs blood and monetary donations.
 Healthy individuals are needed to donate now to help patients counting on lifesaving blood.
 Schedule a blood or platelet donation appointment today.

-To donate to help the American Red Cross continue to deliver its lifesaving mission nationwide due to this public health emergency, visit redcross.org, call 1-800-RED CROSS (1-800-733-2767) or text the word CORONAVIRUS to 90999.
+To donate a monetary gift to help the American Red Cross continue to deliver its lifesaving mission nationwide due to this public health emergency, visit redcross.org, call 1-800-RED CROSS (1-800-733-2767), or text the word REDCROSS to 90999 to give $10 to American Red Cross Disaster Relief.

 The Mid-Ohio Food Collective has a significant need for volunteers to support multiple service opportunities.